zubayer-zidhan/amc-docs/api_documentationHemango.md

 **Response Body:**
 The response body includes the following fields:
-- `invoice_id` : The invoice ID generated for each new invoice generated and added to the Database.
+- `invoice_id` : The invoice ID generated for the invoice that is generated and added to the Database based on the request.

 **Example Request:**